 “Snowden Reveal Makes Spies’ Protest an American Issue,” National Public Radio, September 21, 2014.

 I simply could not help but laugh a bit when Reuters reported that Washington is now seeking to cooperate with Russia in order to fight ISIS!
 Jewish neocons like Victoria Nuland spent at least five billion dollars to destabilize Russia, but now they need help from their perceived enemy!
 Isn’t that an indication that Zionists are actually psychopaths?

 Avner Cohen, Israel and the bomb (New York: Columbia University Press, 1998); The Worst-Kept Secret: Israel’s Bargain with the Bomb (New York: Columbia University Press, 2010).

 Quoted in Andrew Higgins, “How Israel Helped to Spawn Hamas,” Wall Street Journal, January 24, 2009.

-Posted by Jonas E. Alexis on September 22, 2014, With 4501 Reads Filed under Government & Politics, History.
+Posted by Jonas E. Alexis on September 22, 2014, With 4513 Reads Filed under Government & Politics, History.
 You can follow any responses to this entry through the RSS 2.0.
-You can skip to the end and leave a response.
-Pinging is currently not allowed.
+Both comments and pings are currently closed.